Snowshoeing

 Description

 The trail begins in Saas-Balen, the smallest of the four Saas mountain villages.
-The trail initially follows the forest road up the valley to the 40 metre high Fellbach waterfall.
-This offers an impressive natural spectacle and is fascinating in particularly cold winters as a spectacular ice column.
-The trail continues uphill over the small bridge until it turns right onto the hiking trail after around 500 metres.
-From here, the trail climbs uphill in several hairpin bends.
-The most strenuous section is completed at Ze Gartu.
-The path becomes flatter and leads through snow-covered larch forests to the Heimischgarte alp.
-At the old Walser settlement, a breathtaking view of Saas-Fee and the imposing mountain backdrop of the Saas Valley opens up.
-It's worth taking a break at the Heimischgarte chapel and letting your gaze wander over the wintry Saas Valley.
-At the southern end of the valley is the Mattmark dam, the largest earth dam in Europe.
+The path initially follows the forest road uphill along the valley to the 40-meter-high Fellbach waterfall.
+This offers an impressive natural spectacle, especially fascinating in very cold winters as a spectacular ice column.
+Over the small bridge, it continues uphill until the trail veers right onto the hiking path after about 500 meters.
+From here, it goes uphill in several switchbacks.
+At Ze Gartu, the most challenging part is overcome.
+The path becomes flatter and leads through snow-covered larch forests to the Alp Heimischgarte.
+At the old Walser settlement, a breathtaking view opens up to Saas-Fee and the impressive mountain backdrop of the Saastal.
+At the Heimischgarte chapel, it is worth taking a break and letting your gaze wander over the wintery Saastal.
+At the southern end of the valley lies the Mattmark dam, the largest earthen dam in Europe.

-From Heimischgarte, the descent to Saas-Grund is around 5 kilometres long.
-The route descends over snow-covered alpine meadows to the rustic hamlets of Obru Brend and Unnru Brend.
-After the houses of Unnru Brend, the trail enters the forest and leads through the ‘Löübinobodme’ nature reserve.
-With a bit of luck, you may spot native wildlife among the 400-year-old pine trees.
-The trail continues across the forest clearing of Alp Bodme to the whitewashed St. Josef's Chapel.
-Here you can once again enjoy the marvellous view of the Saas Valley glacier landscape.
-The trail then descends to Saas-Grund, where it ends.
+From Heimischgarte, the approximately 5 km descent to Saas-Grund follows.
+Across snow-covered alpine meadows, it goes down to the rustic hamlets of Obru Brend and Unnru Brend.
+After the houses of Unnru Brend, the path enters the forest and leads through the natural forest reserve «Löübinobodme».
+With a bit of luck, native wildlife can be spotted among the pines over 400 years old.
+Over the forest clearing of Alp Bodme, the trail continues to the whitewashed St. Josef chapel.
+Here you can enjoy the magnificent view again of the glacier landscape of the Saastal.
+Afterwards, the descent to Saas-Grund follows, where the trail ends.

 Turn-by-turn directions